Long-Term Disability Insurance for Neurologists

 - Pre-existing Conditions: If a neurologist had a health condition before obtaining the insurance policy, the insurer might claim the disability is related to a pre-existing condition and, therefore, is not covered.

 - Policy Exclusions and Limitations: Some policies have specific exclusions or time limitations for certain conditions, especially mental health issues.
 If a neurologist’s disability falls under one of these exclusions or beyond the time frame, the insurance company might deny the claim.

 - Duration of Benefits: Disagreements can arise over how long the neurologist is entitled to receive benefits.
 An insurer could argue that the claimant can return to work sooner.
 That is even though their policy could cover them until retirement.

 Neurologists seeking long-term disability benefits have much to gain from hiring an experienced lawyer.
 This is due to the intricacies and potential challenges in the claims process.
-A long-term disability attorney can take care of filing a claim, handle disputes with the insurance company, and provide vigorous representation throughout the process.
+A long-term disability attorney can take care of filing a claim and handle disputes with the insurance company.
+They will also provide vigorous representation throughout the process.

 Contact Our Long-Term Disability Lawyers Today

-The team at Abell and Capitan Law understands how important these cases are to our clients and how to fight back against pushy insurance companies.
-To better serve you, we have offices in Pennsylvania and Kentucky, and we proudly represent clients in both those states and in New Jersey.
+The team at Capitan Law understands how important these cases are to our clients and how to fight back against pushy insurance companies.
+To better serve you, we have offices in Pennsylvania and Kentucky.
+We proudly represent clients in both those states and in New Jersey.
 Call (267) 419-7888 today or reach out online for a free consultation.